mcdexio/mcdex-references/en/general-information.md

 - Gas Fees: NIL (Gas costs for all trades are completely covered by MCDEX)

 Trade with AMM:
-- trading Fees: 0.075% (since users will always be the takers).
-  20%(0.015%) goes to dev team and 80%(0.06%) goes to the liquidity provider
+- trading Fees: 0.3% goes to the liquidity provider
 - Gas Fees: Users will pay gas fees by themselves.

 For Order book & AMM: